 So Much I Want To Say

-In the spring of 2022, Mona Hatoum’s work will be presented concurrently in two Stockholm institutions: Accelerator at Stockholm University and Magasin III Museum for Contemporary Art in Frihamnen.
+In the spring of 2022, Mona Hatoum’s work is presented concurrently in two Stockholm institutions: Accelerator at Stockholm University and Magasin III Museum for Contemporary Art in Frihamnen.
 Since the early 1990s, Mona Hatoum has been regarded as one of the most significant artists of our time.
 Working in the areas of installation, sculpture, performance, photography and video, she has consistently explored issues of the familiar and strange, home and exile, memory and loss.
 The exhibition was open 19 February–19 June, 2022.

 About the exhibition

 Individual.
 Family.
 Home.
 Conflict.
 Displacement.
 Dislocation.
 Alienation.
 Mona Hatoum’s artistic practice focuses on concepts that are constantly being revised and are always engaging.
 Employing a concentrated idiom in a career spanning over 40 years, her art has transitioned from performance to large-scale sculpture and installation.